 Edinburgh Award in Community Building

-If you are a Year 2 Undergraduate student, take part in the Edinburgh Award in Community Building to develop transferable skills and gain recognition from the University
+If you are a Year 2 Undergraduate student, you can take part in the Edinburgh Award in Community Building to develop transferable skills and gain recognition from the University

 The Edinburgh Award in Community Building is designed to support you in developing and practicing your transferable skills by reflecting on the positive impact you have on others.
 The tailored and reflective process is designed to help you identify skills to focus on and develop, both throughout your time in the programme and beyond.